 - Champagne Supernova – Oasis

-The list could literally go on forever – so I’ll be adding to the below YouTube playlist (and here’s a link to the Spotify version).
+The list could literally go on forever – so I’ll be adding to the below YouTube playlist (and here’s a link to my Champagne Day Spotify playlist).

 16. Self-love with The Champagne Diet

 Cara Alwill Leyba is a life coach, speaker and author of The Champagne Diet – ladies I would totally recommend following Cara and reading her books.

 17. Get a champagne button for your house

 I bought a Press for Champagne Button for my office a few years ago (pictured above) and love it, it was such a great investment, trust me!

 Plus I see you can buy mini press for champagne buttons at Amazon too.

 18. Follow Australia’s favourite Champagne Dame

 It was only a couple of months ago that I put up an exclusive Q&A with Australia’s Champagne Dame – Kyla Kirkpatrick.
 If you love champagne, make sure you follow this lovely lady online!